Ziyan-Huang/FLARE23/README.md

 sh predict.sh
 ```

-This will generate the output in the specified output directory.
+This will generate the output in the `./outputs` directory.